Should You Increase The Credit Limit On Your Credit Card?

 How to request for a credit limit increase

 The truth is, you don’t get to determine the height of your credit ceiling.
-Your credit limit is determined by the banks based on your credit worthiness.
-In Malaysia, most banks only approve an increase for a few reasons.
+Your credit limit is determined by the banks based on your creditworthiness.
+When asking for an increase, keep in mind these factors:

+- Provide proof of income increase.
 If you have had a pay raise, you can submit a credit limit increase form together with one to three months latest pay slips, latest EA Form, income tax form or LHDN receipt, or even your latest Employees Provident Fund (EPF) statement.
-You can submit these documents via email, post or manually submit it at a bank branch.
+You can submit these documents via email, post or manually submit it to a bank branch.
 The process will take three working days.

-This will also take three working days to approve, hence cardholders will need to request for the increase in advance.
+- Processing time delay.
+It may also take several days to approve, hence cardholders will need to request for the increase in advance.
 In your request, which can be done via phone, should include the merchant or country where the transaction will take place.

 When is the right time to ask for a credit limit increase?